Zarma language

-Zarma (also spelled Djerma, Jerma, Dyabarma, Dyarma, Dyerma, Adzerma, Zabarma, Zarbarma, Zarmaci or Zerma) is one of the Songhay languages.
+Zarma (Zarma Ciine/Sanni; Ajami: زَرْمَ ݘِينٜ / زَرْمَ سَنِّ) is one of the Songhay languages.
 It is the leading indigenous language of the southwestern lobe of the West African nation of Niger, where the Niger River flows and the capital city, Niamey, is located.
 Zarma is the second-most common language in the country, after Hausa, which is spoken in south-central Niger.
-With over 2 million speakers, Zarma is easily the most widely spoken Songhay language.
+With over 6 million speakers, Zarma is the most widely spoken Songhay language.

 In earlier decades, Zarma was rendered Djerma, using French orthography, but it is usually now 'Zarma', the form that the Zarma people use in their language.

+Alternative names for Zarma are Djerma, Jerma, Dyabarma, Dyarma, Dyerma, Adzerma, Zabarma, Zarbarma, Zarmaci or Zerma.

 Geographic distribution

 The majority of people who speak Zarma live in Southwestern Niger.
-It is also spoken in other parts of Niger and in neighbouring countries.
+It is also spoken in other parts of Niger, Mali, Burkina Faso, and Nigeria.
 Cities where Zarma is spoken include Tillaberi, Dosso, Niamey, Tahoua and Agadez.

-In Nigeria, where the Zarma people are usually referred to as Zabarma or Zabarmawa, they are located in bordering States such as Kebbi, near Nguru Road in Yobe State and communities in Niger Ztate.
+In Nigeria, where the Zarma people are usually referred to as Zabarma or Zabarmawa, they are located in bordering States such as Kebbi, near Nguru Road in Yobe State and communities in Niger State.

-The name Zabarmawa is derived from the Hausa language word for the Zarma people and the Songhai people.

-In Mali, where they are located in bordering Gao Region and Kidal Region, the name is usually spelled Djerma.

-In countries where no other Songhai languages are spoken, Zarma is also simply referred to as Songhai or Songhay.

-The name Zarma or Djerma is also used four other peoples and languages in the Region, it can be also known as Songhai-Zarma, Songhai-Djerma, Zarma-Songhai or Djerma-Songhai.